Policy document

 11.3

-As subsidised housing is a limited resource, those who have the financial means to rent privately or to buy a property are unlikely to meet the qualifying criteria to enter the register unless a main housing duty has been accepted for them.
+As subsidised housing is a limited resource, those who have the financial means to rent privately or to buy a property are unlikely to be eligible for acceptance on to the register unless a main housing duty has been accepted.

 11.4